The trading cards on a separate page, here.

 This is a thick sticker to put on your DS Lite to protect it from scratches.
 I don't always buy items like this since they're somewhat expensive through Yahoo Japan and deputies, but every once in a while I go through and clear out the flat items I don't have yet.

-Movie Sticker Packs (11th Movie)
+Movie Sticker Packs (11th and 12th Movie Versions)

-Source: Daiei (retail store in Japan)
+Source: Daiei (retail store in Japan), jedi_amara of pkmncollectors

 Reflective Purple Sticker